 Breast cancer tattoos it’s not what you think.
 It was not inked in honor of someone you love as a way to show solidarity in the face of this disease.
-They are post-mastectomy tattoos, and we can see gorgeous photos of New Zealand tattoo artist’ work for breast cancer survivor.
+They are post-mastectomy tattoos, and we can see gorgeous photos of New Zealand tattoo artists’ work for breast cancer survivors.

-Mastectomy Tattoos have their own meanings, and this is the reason why we choose to tattoo on our body.
+Mastectomy Tattoos have their own meanings, and this is the reason why we choose to tattoo on our bodies.
 This one has a heartbreaking reason….

 Some people manage to get out of a difficult situation with dignity, if not, then at least for the benefit of themselves, and this undoubtedly contributes to the hardness of spirit and unwavering faith in the fact that in any case, all will be well!
 Our story is really about it.